-The Company's 100% owned land holdings in southeast Guatemala as at June 30, 2020 consist of 32 concessions (one granted exploration licence, twenty-seven exploration applications, three exploitation applications, and one reconnaissance application) filed with the Guatemala Ministry of Energy and Mines covering a total of 222,209 hectares.
-The three exploitation applications were filed in order to convert one previously granted exploration licence to exploitation licences are granted, the granted exploration licence remains in place.
+The Company's 100% owned land holdings in southeast Guatemala as at September 30, 2020 consist of 32 concessions (one granted exploration licence, twenty-seven exploration applications, three exploitation applications, and one reconnaissance application) filed with the Guatemala Ministry of Energy and Mines covering a total of 222,209 hectares.
+The three exploitation applications were filed in order to convert one previously granted exploration licence to exploitation; until the exploitation licences are granted, the granted exploration licence remains in place.

-In May 2020, the Company signed an agreement whereby it will grant to Volcanic Gold Mines Inc. ("Volcanic") the exclusive option (the "Option") to acquire a 60% interest in the Company's granted exploration licence (known as the Holly-Banderas gold-silver properties) (the "Properties").
+In May 2020, the Company signed an agreement whereby it granted to Volcanic the exclusive option (the "Option") to acquire a 60% interest in the Company's granted exploration licence (known as the Holly and Banderas gold-silver properties) (the "Properties").
 Volcanic may exercise the Option by raising a minimum \$3.0 million financing (completed on July 27, 2020) and spending US\$7.0 million on exploration of the Properties within 48 months from the date drilling permits for the Properties are granted.
 An initial US\$1.0 million must be spent on exploration within 12 months of receiving the required drill permits, including a minimum 3,000 metres of drilling.
-Volcanic must also make a cash payment to the Company of \$100,000.
+Volcanic was also required to make a cash payment to the Company of \$100,000 which was received and recorded as a gain on mineral property option agreements.
 Upon exercise of the Option, Volcanic will enter into a standard 60/40 joint venture with the Company in order to further develop the Properties.

-Volcanic will also have the exclusive right for 24 months following the execution of the Option to evaluate the Company's other land holdings in Guatemala and to enter into an agreement to acquire an interest in any of such other properties on reasonable mutually agreed upon terms.
+Volcanic also has the exclusive right for 24 months following the execution of the Option to evaluate the Company's other land holdings in Guatemala and to enter into an agreement to acquire an interest in any of such other properties on reasonable mutually agreed upon terms.